jesh1999/-Mobile-Sales-Data-Analysis-Power-BI-Dashboard/README.md

 Analyze mobile sales data to identify patterns and trends.
 Visualize the most profitable products, regions, and customer segments.
 Provide actionable insights to help optimize marketing strategies and inventory management.

 **🗂️ Data Source and Structure******

 1. Mobile Sales Data (Excel)
-File Name: Day - 30 - Mobile Sales Data.xlsx
+File Name: Mobile Sales Data.xlsx
 Description: This file contains comprehensive sales data, including details on products, sales volume, revenue, and customer demographics.
 Here’s a closer look at the columns within this dataset:
 Product Information: Mobile model names, specifications, and categories.
 Sales Data: Units sold, revenue generated, and price points.
 Location Data: Regions and specific locations where sales took place.
 Customer Details: Information on customer demographics such as age group, buying preferences, and repeat purchases.

-**2. Power BI Dashboard (Interactive Visualization)** File Name: Mobile Sales_Dashboard -.pbix **Description:** This Power BI file houses the dashboard built from the Excel data.
+**2. Power BI Dashboard (Interactive Visualization)** File Name: Mobile Sales_Dashboard -.pbix

+**Description:** This Power BI file houses the dashboard built from the Excel data.
 It includes various charts, tables, and KPIs that allow for real-time filtering and detailed analysis.

 **📊 Dashboard Insights**
 **Key Components of the Dashboard**
 **Sales Overview**